jeffrey856/UCI-Heart-Disease-ML-/README.md

 # UCI-Heart-Disease-ML-
-Applying Machine Learning to classify whether a person has heart disease or not.
+Apply Machine Learning to classify whether a person has heart disease or not.